Chapter 2 Data cleaning and exploration

 Visual summaries (i.e., plots) of data are vital to understanding your data prior to modeling.
 They help us to spot errors in our data, unusual observations, and simple patterns.
 They are also important after modeling to communicate the results of your analysis.

-We will introduce basic visualization approaches using base R functions as well as the popular ggplot2 package (Wickham, Chang, et al. 2023).
+We will introduce basic visualization approaches using base R functions as well as the popular ggplot2 package (Wickham et al. 2024).
 It is important to know the basic plotting capabilities of base R (particularly the plot function, which has been extended by many packages to provide standard plots for complex objects produced by those packages).
 However, ggplot2 is able to produce complex graphics with automated legends in a consistent, systematic way, which provides it advantages over base graphics in many contexts.

 Table 2.2 provides an overview of different plots types that can be used to summarize data, the type of data being summarized, whether the plot is for univariate (one variable), bivariate (two variable), or multivariate (3 or more variables) data, the base R functions create the plot, and the main ggplot2 functions need to create the plot.
 The table is not intended to be an exhaustive list of useful graphics you should use for data exploration.